kevinsmithwebdev-zz/getting-a-job/job.md

 Maybe they know someone with a job for which you are qualified.
 Maybe the opposite is true.
 Maybe they can critique your resume or portfolio.
 Maybe they can review your code or work with you on a project.
 You could learn some cool things by returning the favor.
 Seriously, coding should be a social activity.
 Get out.
 Meet people.

 Hook up with people on LinkedIn.
 If you want to work at a company, try to find a recruiter or dev.
-Find them on linkedin.
+Find them on LinkedIn.
 Or email them.
 Ask them some questions.
 You'd be amazed how many of these people would be perfectly happy to spend some time giving some advice.

 ### &nbsp;&nbsp;&nbsp;&nbsp; Possibilities